Updated on 8/15/2022

 - Your relationships with family, your partner, or friends are suffering due to mood swings or distance

 - You no longer are interested or finding pleasure in your favorite activities or routines

 Viewing it As the Start of a New Chapter

 While it’s known as the midlife crisis for a reason, there are many positives to this stage of life.
 It’s naturally a period of reflection, a time to take stock of your past decisions and what’s led you to your life up to that point.
 Like the Talking Heads song, Once in a Lifetime, you may ask yourself, “How did I get here?”
 One of the beautiful things about questions is they can lead to answers.

 For instance, if you’re finding your career isn’t as fulfilling as it once was, maybe it’s time to pivot and explore your passion for drawing — it might mean a second career as a graphic designer.
 If your children have all left home, leaving a feeling of emptiness, it may be the perfect time to think about travel, taking a class, or launching a podcast.

 Experiencing a midlife crisis can feel like standing on the precipice of a yawning chasm, with nothing standing between you and your mortality.
 But that precipice can lead to exciting new opportunities and ways of seeing the world — perspectives and experiences you never thought possible when you were thinking inside the neat boundaries of your previous life.
 Trauma can help us grow and give us resilience and strength to rebuild a better future.

-If you’re struggling with a midlife crisis, consider speaking with a Talkspace therapist — it’s a convenient and inexpensive way to get perspective.
+If you’re struggling with a midlife crisis, consider speaking with an online therapist — it’s a convenient and inexpensive way to get perspective.